Overview

 The retirement of NSW’s coal generators and the growth in inverter-based resources in the coming decade is driving an urgent need to add new sources of system strength to the power system.

-We have therefore commenced consultation on options to ensure we meet the NER requirements and continue to ensure a safe, secure and reliable power system.
+We have therefore commenced assessment of options to ensure we meet the NER requirements and continue to ensure a safe, secure and reliable power system.
 We consider that this will enable us to identify the optimal portfolio of solutions to meet both the short-term and long-term needs.

 The System Strength Rule Change has established new requirements for connecting parties to meet.
 A summary of these new requirements can be found on the System strength for network connections page.